OFFIS-mosaik/mosaik/docs/glossary.rst

    Entity Set
       A set or list of :term:`entities <entity>`.

+   Framework
+      A software framework provides generic functionality that can be selectively changed and expanded by additional user-written code.

    Model
-      A synonym for :term:`simulation model`.
+      A Model is a simplified representation of a real world object or system.
+      It reproduces the relevant aspects of that object or system for its systematic analysis.

    Scenario
-      Description of the system or situation to be simulated (with mosaik).
-The scenario describes, which :term:`simulators <simulator>` and
-      :term:`models <model>` to instantiate and how to connect the resulting :term:`entities <entity>`.
+      Description of the system to be simulated.
+It includes the used :term:`models <model>` and their relations.
+It includes the state of the models and their data base.
+In the mosaik-context it includes also the :term:`simulators <simulator>`.

    Simulation
       The process of executing a scenario (and the simulation models).

    Simulation Model
-      An abstract representation of a system or description of the behavior of a system.
-This can either be in natural language (prosa and formulas) or in programm code.
+      The representation of a :term:`model <model>` in programming code..

    Simulator
       A program that contains the implementation of one or more :term:`simulation models <simulation model>` and is able to execute these